curtiszhi/PageRank/README.md

 # PageRank
-A full implementation of pagerank in PySpark and Scala-Spark
+A full implementation of pagerank in PySpark